PerfectFit-project/virtual-coach-rasa/docs/design.md

 sensor or user data will be too compute-heavy.
 To solve that we can have dedicated workers that process data.
 The system should then get some more queuing, i.e. the sensor data REST api just writes data to a queue.
 The workers are subscribed to this queue and process the data, then notify other components or write to the database.

+### Expiration of data
+Some data might only be needed for a certain time period, especially sensor data.
+A specific worker should remove data if it is expired (data should have an expiry-date field in db).